Causally constrained quantum operator dynamics: Introduction

-We consider time-periodic quantum circuits with local interactions as a minimal model to understand the growth of the non-trivial support of operators and its relation to the causal structure of the evolution.
+Finite-range interactions lead to an emergent causal light cone bounding the correlations between spatially separated observables.
 Typically, the size of the region where the operator is supported grows as a function of time.
-This function can have different behaviours (linear, square-root, logarithmic) identifying different classes of dynamics.
-Ballistic (linear) growth can signal free-fermion dynamics \cite{Bertini2020_op_ent1, Bertini2020_op_ent2} while the diffusive broadening of the light cone has been shown to occur in chaotic evolution \cite{Nahum2018}.
+This function can have different behaviour (linear, square-root, logarithmic) identifying different classes of dynamics.
+Ballistic (linear) growth can signal free-fermion dynamics \cite{Bertini2020_op_ent1,Bertini2020_op_ent2} while the diffusive broadening of the light cone has been shown to occur in chaotic evolution \cite{Nahum2018}.
 Quadratic growth signifying diffusive spreading while logarithmic spreading of correlations has been associated with long-lived non-ergodic evolution in many-body localisation \cite{toniolo2024stabilityslowhamiltoniandynamics, toniolo2025dynamicsmanybodylocalizedsystems}.
 Brickwork quantum circuit models offer perhaps the simplest model system in which the Lieb-Robinson bounds are strict so that correlations are zero outside of the light-cone between operators.
 These serve as toy models to develop analytical theory which is more challenging in Hamiltonian evolution.

+On the quantum foundations side, characterising the compositional structure of unitaries that exhibit \textit{causal independence} between subsystems has been studied to construct faithful diagrammatic representations beyond the quantum circuit model using operator algebraic methods \cite{Lorenz2021, Ormrod2023}.
+In these works, the connectivity of subsystems arise as a result of the presumed causal constraints derived using an operator algebraic framework.
+It has not been explored whether these structural insights can be applied to many-body operator dynamics, where the circuit connectivity is often assumed to be fixed and the properties of interests are conserved quantities, entanglement dynamics, etc. Our work is aimed at bridging the gap between these research fields, by asking how causal restrictions affect many-body dynamics.
+As a minimal model, we are interested in locally interacting unitary evolution of spin chains that exhibit \textit{bounded light cones} (\Cref{fig:bounded_light_cone}).

+Bounded light-cone geometry was previously shown to occur in random time-periodic Clifford circuits with the corresponding dynamical phases characterised by effective percolation models \cite{Farshi2022_1D, Farshi2022_2D, Kovacs2024, Chandran2015}.
+We now show that classical simulability or non-universality of the gateset is not necessary for this type of ergodicity-breaking and we solve this problem in generality.
+Our work connects to no-influence conditions studied previously for bi-partite quantum channels \cite{Beckman2001_causal_quatum_op}, highlighting that no-signalling in tri-partite quantum systems can exist in non-trivial unitary maps without bi-partite product structure.
+In this regard, our technical results may be of independent interest.